crs4/omero.biobank/docs/api_tour/kb_tutorial.rst

   org.hibernate.exception.ConstraintViolationException: could not
   insert: [ome.model.vl.Study] ...

-How to get the available classes:

-The clean way is to look up the model definitions.
+The clean way to get the available classes is to look up the model definitions.
 A quick trick to get them by introspection is:

 .. code-block:: python

-  >>> [x for x in dir(kb) if hasattr(getattr(kb, x), "is_mapped")]
+  >>> [c for c in dir(kb) if hasattr(getattr(kb, c), "is_mapped")]
+  ['Action', 'ActionCategory', 'ActionOnAction', ...]

-How to get the available fields for each class:
+To get the available fields for each class without looking at the model definitions, you can do the following:

-Again, the clean way would be to look up the model definitions.
-As a quick trick, you can do:

 .. code-block:: python